DavidJornThesis/panasonic/README.md

 ## Launching the interface

-Finally, the driver can be used by launching the ``` position_streaming_interface.launch``` file that launches the driver node which initializes a communication between ROS and the robot:
+Finally, the driver can be used by launching the ``` position_streaming_interface.launch``` file that launches the driver node which initializes the communication between ROS and the robot:
 ```
 roslaunch vr_driver position_streaming_interface.launch
 ```